Activity 05

 The results of the hot spot analysis for elevation should not be surprising at all.
 Low elevation values (e.g., “cold” spots) appear clustered with a high degree of confidence, while high elevation values (e.g., “hot” spots) appear clustered with a high degree of confidence.
 What we’re seeing is basically a confirmation that the tools works as expected.

-Here’s a potentially more interesting question: throughout our Central American study area, how do archaeological sites cluster relative to modern human settlement? e.g., will we find that areas inhabited thousands of years ago tend to continue being inhabited today, or vice versa, or some mix of in-between?
+Here’s a potentially more interesting question: throughout our Central American study area, how do archaeological sites cluster relative to modern human settlement? e.g., will we find that areas inhabited thousands of years ago tend to continue being inhabited today, or vice versa, or some mixture of both?

 This data is from NASA’s SEDAC (Socioeconomic Data and Applications Center).
 It’s a global estimate of population density at a 2.5 arc-minute resolution.
 One degree on the globe is composed of 60 arc-minutes.
 For comparison, our DEM data was downloaded at 1 arc-minute (about 30 meter) resolution.
 You can download SEDAC population estimates at various scales and temporalities; this one is 2.5 arc-minutes for the year 2020.